Call for Nominations

 Vice President Elect

-The Vice President Elect shall serve a term of one year.
-This person shall serve as a member of the ASN Board of Directors for a total of four years, holding each of the following offices for consecutive one-year terms: Vice President Elect; Vice President; President; and Past President.
-As President, this member shall serve as the Society’s chief elected officer and shall work closely with the chief executive officer and staff in formulating and advancing ASN programs for the benefit of our members and global stakeholders.
-This officer serves a four-year term.
+The Vice President-Elect shall serve a term of one year.
+This person shall serve as a member of the ASN Board of Directors for a total of four years, holding each of the following offices for consecutive one-year terms: Vice President-Elect; Vice President; President; and Past President.
+As President, this member shall serve as the Society’s chief elected officer and shall work closely with the Board of Directors, Committees, RIS and GEMS, Chief Executive Officer and staff in formulating and advancing ASN programs for the benefit of our members and global stakeholders.
+The elected candidate serves a four-year term.